sanchit2843/Study_resources/README.md

 # Study resources
-A curated list of every article, paper, videos I study from.
+A curated list of every article, paper, videos I refer from.

 # Deep learning